gvwilson/sensibleadventures/shapers/shapers.md

 They are naturally protective of weak members of their "herd", which can include their workmates, neighbors, and fellow adventurers.

--   Thick hide counts as natural armor (but without any attack penalty).
+-   Thick hide counts as Light Armor (but without any attack penalty).
 -   Horns count as small weapons.

 ### Crocodile